All Episodes

 It's just a fact at this point.

-You know, what what have what did they do?
+You know, what did they do?

 What's the record?

-Um this race is now a new race, by the way, and it's now seen in the Rasmussen survey, where it's now a two-point race.
+By the way, and it's now seen in the Rasmussen survey, where it's now a two-point race.

-Then, of course, AOC's new Green Deal, and then add to that the rest of it.
+And then add to that the rest of it.

-Pelosi Schumer, Biden failure at a spectacular level.
+Pelosi, Schumer, Biden failure at a spectacular level.

 Now, the president just explaining on coronavirus, that's all good news too.

-Because the president talked about therapeutics, talked about the National Guard, talked about the progress on vaccines, talked about uh all the PPE that is there.
+Because the president talked about therapeutics, talked about the National Guard, talked about the progress on vaccines, talked about all the PPE that is there.

 The president himself volunteered to take the coronavirus first or last.